(Open Monday – Thursday 9am – 5pm, and Friday 9am – 4:30pm)

 If you lose a colleague, we can offer suicide bereavement support to a workplace.
 This can include group bereavement support, training, resources and signposting.

-In Kirklees and Leeds we offer whole family support.
-This means that a parent or carer can benefit from one-to-one support, and the whole family, including children, can have sessions as a group.
+In Leeds and Kirklees, we offer whole family support.
+This means that a parent or carer can benefit from one-to-one support, and the whole family can have sessions as a group.

 In Bradford, Calderdale, Craven and Wakefield, we can also help support the whole family more indirectly.
 Get in touch for details.